ging/keystone-oauth2-extension/README.md

    oauth2=keystone.auth.plugins.oauth2.OAuth2
    ```

-> The files inside the `config/` folder are an example of the settings 4-6.
+> The files inside the `config` folder are an example of the settings 4-6.